"The Khongjai Hills (1741–42) Expedition of 1786: A Brief Kuki Historical Account and Kanglei Manipur"

 Aftermath

 The Khongjais were subjugated, and many villagers visited the king and paid presents (Cheitharol).
-The records indicate that the Kukis (Khongjais) settled in the area in great numbers, starting from the south of the Kuchu valley (Cheitharol).
-The term "Khongjai/Khongchai" was derived from the name of the main village being attacked, which was inhabited mainly by the Khongsai king and other clans of Kukis (Shaw, 1929: 47).
+Records indicate that the Kukis (Khongjais) settled in large numbers in the area, starting from the south of the Kuchu Valley (Cheitharol).

 Conclusion